Orthodontic Emergencies in Peabody & Newburyport MA

-During the course of your orthodontics treatment you may experience a small mishap with your appliance.
+During the course of your Peabody orthodontics treatment, you may experience a small mishap with your appliance.
 This can happen, especially if you wear traditional braces with brackets and wires, so do not worry.
-We have some tips to help walk you through minor braces emergencies.
+We have some tips to help walk you through minor braces emergencies in Peabody & Newburyport.

 We always want you to protect your mouth first.
 A broken wire could be sharp and could hurt the inside of your mouth.
 If you are not able to see us right away, there are a few things you can do to help your comfort level.
 First, if the wire has become loose from a bracket and is hurting the inside of your mouth, you can use clean tweezers or even the end of a pencil to see if you can gently push the wire back into place.
 If you cannot perform this task and the wire is hurting the inside of your mouth, use a clean pair of fingernail clippers to snip the wire at the place closest to the last bracket to where it is still attached.
 Then you can use orthodontic wax over it to protect your mouth until you are able to visit our office.

 A loose or floating bracket probably will not cause any pain but may be annoying.
 We use a special bonding agent to adhere each bracket to your teeth.
 While it is rare, a bracket could come loose.
 Use a clean pair of tweezers to slide the bracket back into a comfortable position.
 Then, call us to schedule an appointment to have it re-bonded to the tooth.